ChrisPritchard/ctf-writeups/tryhackme-rooms/dx2hellskitchen.md

 # DX2: Hell's Kitchen!

 Second room in the Deus Ex (2000) inspired series.
 This one is considerably more tricky than the first room, but not crazily so: every step is trivial, but with a twist.
+The first room was [DX1: Liberty Island](https://github.com/ChrisPritchard/ctf-writeups/blob/master/tryhackme-rooms/dx1libertyisland.md)

 ## Website 1